The 2021 MLB season is back! But blackouts are still here.

 Bypass MLB At Bat blackouts on Android

 - Root your Android phone.
-The process for doing this is complicated and can brick your device if not done properly, so proceed with caution.
+The process is complicated and can brick your device if not done correctly, so proceed cautiously.
 Because the root process varies by device, we do not provide instructions for this step.

 - Download and install FakeGPS or the GPS location-spoofing app of your choice (except for option C).